Tim-B/hipsterdevblog.com/source/_posts/2015-05-30-analysing-dynamodb-index-usage-in-hive-queries.markdown

 Although there is support for BEGINS_WITH in the KeyConditions field it appears this isn't used.
 Instead it just queries on the primary key and filters the results for the range key condition.

+## Primary key ID expressed indirectly through multiple conditions

+Hive Query:
+{% codeblock lang:sql %}
+SELECT * FROM product_views WHERE product > 2 AND product < 4;
+{% endcodeblock %}

+DynamoDB Request:
+{% codeblock lang:json %}
+{
+   "TableName":"web-analytics-raw",
+   "Limit":1933,
+   "ReturnConsumedCapacity":"TOTAL",
+   "TotalSegments":1,
+   "Segment":0
+}
+{% endcodeblock %}

+Consumed capacity: 2.5

+No luck on this one either, it doesn't recognise that the only key value can be 3 - although I'm not too surprised about that.
+Be sure that your key values are explicit enough for the handler to recognise.

+## Primary key using IN condition

+Hive Query:
+{% codeblock lang:sql %}
+SELECT * FROM product_views WHERE product IN (3);
+{% endcodeblock %}

+DynamoDB Request:
+{% codeblock lang:json %}
+{
+   "TableName":"web-analytics-raw",
+   "Limit":1933,
+   "ReturnConsumedCapacity":"TOTAL",
+   "TotalSegments":1,
+   "Segment":0
+}
+{% endcodeblock %}

+Consumed capacity: 2.5

+It will not recognise a single ID in an IN statement either, resulting in a full scan.

+## Subquery on primary key

+Hive Query:
+{% codeblock lang:sql %}
+SELECT * FROM product_views AS p1 WHERE p1.product IN (SELECT p2.product FROM product_views AS p2 WHERE p2.product = 4);
+{% endcodeblock %}

+DynamoDB Request:
+{% codeblock lang:json %}
+{
+   "TableName":"web-analytics-raw",
+   "Limit":1933,
+   "ReturnConsumedCapacity":"TOTAL",
+   "TotalSegments":1,
+   "Segment":0
+}
+{% endcodeblock %}

+Consumed capacity: 2.5

+Surprisingly only one scan request was made as far as I could tell, so while unfortunately it wasn't able to issue this as two queries at least it didn't issue two scans.

 # Conclusion

-Unfortunately it seems that neither global secondary indexes or local indexes are supported, however scenarios which can be queried using a primary key are recognised pretty well.
+Unfortunately it seems that neither global secondary indexes or local indexes are supported, however scenarios involving a query on a single primary key are recognised pretty well.
+This makes it practical to use a primary key as a method of partitioning your data to avoid EMR queries taking longer over time as the table grows.

-With that in mind it may be possible to design queries which avoid a full scan but still achieve the same outcome.
+With that in mind you may also be able to design queries which avoid a full scan but still achieve the same outcome.

 For example:
 {% codeblock lang:sql %}